Charting a sustainable future for oceans in Canada

 Sea Change reports on the work of the OceanCanada Partnership, a multidisciplinary, multiyear research project to take stock of what we know about Canada’s three oceans, construct scenarios of the future facing coastal regions, and create a national dialogue and vision.
 Indigenous and non-Indigenous scholars and practitioners in a wide array of fields investigate well-being, health, and livelihoods in coastal communities as they respond to rapid environmental and social transformation.
 With a focus on finding solutions, they outline the implications and obstacles for legislation, make suggestions for further research, and offer policy recommendations.

-In celebration of this book’s release, some of the authors are coming together to discuss their findings and to answer the question: what can we do to chart a sustainable future for oceans in Canada?
+In celebration of this book's release, on September 18, 2024, some of the authors came together to discuss their findings and to answer the question: what can we do to chart a sustainable future for oceans in Canada?

 Dr. William Cheung, professor & Director, UBC Institute for the Oceans and Fisheries, and co-editor of Sea Change